lonnewolf120/RF_gRPC_assgn/README.md

 This mocking strategy allows for full development and testing of the gRPC communication and RF control logic without requiring actual hardware.

+### Interactive Feature: Device Status Query

+An interactive feature has been added to the system, allowing the client to query the current status of the simulated RF device.

+-   **New RPC:** A `GetDeviceStatus` RPC has been added to the `rfcontrol.proto` service definition.
+-   **Server Implementation:** The `RFControlServicer` on the server side now handles `GetDeviceStatus` requests, returning the current status from the `SimulatedRFDevice`.
+-   **UI Client Integration:** The `client_ui.py` application now includes a "Get Device Status" button.
+Clicking this button sends a `GetDeviceStatus` request to the server and displays the returned status in the UI.
+This allows for real-time monitoring of the simulated device's state.

 ## Deliverables

 The project structure and content align with the assignment requirements: